codeigniter4/shield/docs/quickstart.md

 If you need everyone to redirect to a single URL after login/logout/register actions, you can modify the `Config\Auth::$redirects` array in `app/Config/Auth.php` to specify the url to redirect to.

+By default, a successful login or register attempt will all redirect to `/`, while a logout action will redirect to a [named route](https://codeigniter.com/user_guide/incoming/routing.html#using-named-routes "See routing docs") `login` or a *URI path* `/login`.
+You can change the default URLs used within the `app/Config/Auth.php` config file:

 ```php
 public array $redirects = [
     'register' => '/',